Romney’s Willful Failure to Address Libya May Have Doomed His Chances

 This has been a huge political mistake.
 It’s not that the American people care deeply about foreign policy per se (though they care more about it than the polls and the pundits suggest).
 It’s that foreign policy fluency and commitment in a presidential candidate is a proxy for competence and leadership, which voters very much do care about.

 Yet, Romney has been campaigning as if the only thing of concern to the American people are jobs and material wellbeing.
-These are important, to be sure; but economic issues are not as politically determinative and as electorally decisive as Romney seems to think.
+These are important, to be sure; but economic issues are not as politically determinative and as electorally

 Moreover, since its founding in 1854 by anti-slavery activists, the Republican Party has been concerned with much more than economics.
 It’s been animated by larger-scale issues and concerns: liberty and opportunity, emancipation from the state, freedom from crushing regulation, victory in our nation’s wars, and cultural integrity and restoration at home.